 FBAR Requirements for Cook Islands Trusts

 FBAR is not a tax form.
-It does not appear on a tax return and is not filed through the IRS e-file system.
-It is filed electronically through FinCEN’s BSA E-Filing System, a portal maintained by the U.S. Treasury Department.
-Many Cook Islands trust grantors who correctly file Forms 3520, 3520-A, and 8938 with their income tax returns still fail to file FBAR separately.
-That omission triggers penalties regardless of whether every other compliance requirement has been met.
+It is filed electronically through FinCEN’s BSA E-Filing System, not through the IRS e-file system.
+Many Cook Islands trust grantors who correctly file Forms 3520, 3520-A, and 8938 still fail to file FBAR separately.
+That omission triggers penalties regardless of whether every other reporting obligation has been met.

 Speak With a Cook Islands Trust Attorney